nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/house-rules-basic-endpoints.md

 # Creating Controllers
 In this chapter we will create the controllers that require basic CRUD operations for Chores and UserProfiles.

-It might be helpful to use the app to create a few more users (write down their passwords!) to test the endpoints created in this chapter.
+It might be helpful to use the app to create a few more users (write down their passwords or use the admin password!) to test the endpoints created in this chapter.

 ## `UserProfileController`